Superdanby/Blog/content/Setup a Multi-Node Local Openshift Cluster.md

 | **Backed by** | Google, CNCF | Red Hat | Docker |

 [^1]: Openshift is built upon Kubernetes

-# From Kubernetes(K8s) to Openshift

-Knowing the benefits of K8s, I started to study how it works.
-Frankly, I think it's fairly hard to understand the whole architecture and concepts of K8s for a newbie who has no prior experience in container orchestration frameworks.
-After poking around the official documents and watching some videos on Youtube, I managed to get a grip of K8s' high-level concept.

-The next step would be installing a K8s cluster.
-Looking at the [setup page](https://kubernetes.io/docs/setup/#hosted-solutions), there are dozens of solutions to choose.
-Since we have 21 local machines, [Kubeadm-dind and Kubernetes IN Docker](https://kubernetes.io/docs/setup/pick-right-solution/#community-supported-tools) seems to be what I'm looking for.
-But then, I realized that we were using Fedora as our underlying operating system.
-And the classic SELinux issue popped up.
-As expected, the original [`Kubeadm` hadn't support SELinux](https://github.com/kubernetes/kubeadm/issues/279) yet.
-Googling for a bit, Openshift, a distribution of Kubernetes, is designed for the RHEL family and also backed by Red Hat.
-Finding this fact made me so happy, for Openshift ought to support Fedora better than the original K8s.
-In fact, Openshift requires SELinux to be enabled on the machines!

-Openshift has an open source counterpart called Openshift Origin or OKD, the Origin Community Distribution of Kubernetes.
-I used the open source version.

 # Environment Preparation